tomcritchlow/tomcritchlow.github.io/_posts/2019-10-22-brand-worlding.md

 >Of our six shoppers, two saw no Glossier targeted ads or social posts at all.
 Of the remaining four, only one saw any display ads.
 These four saw several sponsored posts on Instagram and Facebook.

-In particular, this can help higlight the uneasy lived experience of digital ads.
+In particular, this can help highlight the uneasy lived experience of digital ads.
 From spooky predictive ads to aggressive retargeting and more.
 More in my posts [blood in the feed](https://tomcritchlow.com/2019/06/06/blood-in-the-feed/) & [occult ads](https://tomcritchlow.com/2019/10/21/occult-ads/).

 ## Experience Ethnographies

 Of course, experience "data" only gets you so far.
-Where the quantiative stops the qualitative begins.
+Where the quantitative stops the qualitative begins.
 I've been a champion of ethnography in business for a while and I really enjoyed this clear-eyed post on attempting to [discern between insight and noise](https://ethnographicmind.com/insight-or-noise/) for a startup using the tools of ethnography:

 >The critical eye of ethnography can scrutinize the problematic nature of a startup’s we-built-it-in-the-garage mythology.
 Removed too far from reality, startups often rely too heavily on initial visions.
 And when vision leads the way, insights and reality, including (and especially) ethnographic insight, tends to challenge (and sometimes support) that vision.